-- 2. According to the "doctrine of indoor management" the outsiders, dealing with the company though are supposed to have satisfied themselves regarding the competence of the company to enter into the proposed contracts are also entitled to assume that as far as the internal compliance to procedures and regulations by the company is concerned, everything has been done properly They are bound to examine the registered documents of the company and ensure that the proposed dealing is not inconsistent therewith, but they are not bound to do more. - 3.
-They are fully entitled to presume regularity and compliance by the company with the internal procedures as required by the Memorandum and the Articles.
-This doctrine is a limitation of the doctrine of "constructive notice" and popularly known as the rule laid down in the celebrated case of Royal British Bank v.
-Turquand.
-Thus, the doctrine of indoor management aims to protect outsiders against the company. - 4.
+According to the "doctrine of Indoor management" the outsiders, dealing with the company though are supposed to have satisfied themselves regarding the competence of the company to enter into the proposed contracts are also entitled to assume that as far as the internal compliance to procedures and regulations by the Company is concerned, everything has been done properly.
+They are bound to

+They are fully entitled to presume regularity and compliance by the company with the internal procedures as required by the Memorandum and the Articles, This doctrine is a limitation of the doctrine of "constructive notice" and popularly known as the rule laid down in the celebrated case of Royal British Bank vs Turquand, Thus, the doctrine of indoor management aims to protect outsiders against the company.

 As per the case of the Royal British Bank vs. Turquand [1856] 6E & B 327, the directors of R.B.B.
-Ltd. gave a bond to T. The articles empowered the directors to issue such bonds under the authority of a proper resolution.
-In fact, no such resolution was passed.
-Notwithstanding that, it was held that T could sue on the bonds on the ground that he was entitled to assume that the resolution had been duly passed.
-This is the doctrine of indoor management, popularly known as Turquand Rule.
+Ltd, gave a bond to T, The articles empowered the directors to issue such bonds under the authority of a proper resolution, In fact, no such resolution was passed, Notwithstanding that, it was held that T could sue on the bonds on the ground that he was entitled to assume that the resolution had been duly passed, This is the doctrine of indoor management popularly known as Turquand Rule.

-In given case articles of association of XYZ Ltd. Provides that BOD have authority to issue bonds provided it need to be authorized by resolution passed in general meeting by shareholders of company.
-Company issued bonds to Mr. X without passing any resolution in general meeting of shareholders.
-Answer: Since, the given question is based on the above facts, accordingly here in this case Mr. X can recover the money from the company considering that all required formalities for the passing of the resolution have been duly complied.
+In given case articles of association of XYZ Ltd, Provides that BOD have authority to issue bonds provided it need to be authorized by resolution passed in general meeting by shareholders of company.
+Company issued bonds to Mr. X without passing any resolution in general meeting of shareholders,

+Since, the given question is based on the above facts, accordingly here in this case Mr.X can recover the money from the company considering that all required formalities for the passing of the resolution have been duly complied.

-Krishna, an assessee, was a wealthy man earning huge income by way of dividend and interest.
-He formed three Private Companies and agreed with each to hold a bloc of investment as an agent for them.
-The dividend and interest income received by the companies was handed back to Krishna as a pretended loan.
-This way, Krishna divided his income into three parts in a bid to reduce his tax liability.
-Decide, for what purpose the three companies were established?
-Whether the legal personality of all the three companies may be disregarded.
+51.Krishna, an assessee, was a wealthy man earning huge income by way of dividend and interest, He formed three Private Companies and agreed with each to hold a bloc of investment as an agent for them, The dividend and interest income received by the companies was handed Back to Krishna as a pretended loan, This way, Krishna divided his income \into, three parts in a bid to reduce his tax liability, Decide, for what purpose the three companies were established?
+Whether the legal personality of all the three companies may be disregarded:

-The House of Lords in Salomon Vs. Salomon & Co.
-Ltd. laid down that a company is a person distinct and separate from its members, and therefore, has an independent separate legal existence from its members who have constituted the company.
-But under certain circumstances the separate entity of the company may be ignored by the courts.

-2. When that happens, the courts ignore the corporate entity of the company and look behind the corporate façade and hold the persons in control of the management of its affairs liable for the acts of the company.
+- 1. The House of Lords in Salomon Vs. Salomon & Co.
+Ltd, laid down that a company is a person distinct and separate from its members, and therefore, has an independent separate legal existence from its members who have constituted the company, But under certain circumstances the separate entity of the company may be ignored by the courts. - 2.
+When that happens, the courts ignore the corporate entity of the company and look behind the corporate facade and hold the persons in control of the management of its affairs liable for the acts of the company.